 Like many children's tales, the tortoise and the hare has implications for adults, too.
-For even though logic tells us that we can save time by quickly writing a first draft, we in fact might manage our time more effectively by doing some preliminary planning and prewriting.
+For even though logic tells us that we can save time by quickly writing a first draft, we in fact might manage our time more effectively by doing some preliminary planning.

 Complete a Document Planner to navigate writing projects efficiently.

 Unlike a chef who follows a single recipe for preparing chocolate cheesecake, writers lack a single modus operandi.
 Sometimes you may need to write 30 drafts and other times a single draft will do.
 Sometimes you should dictate your ideas; sometimes you should write them on the computer; sometimes you should scratch them out carefully with a pencil.

 Instead of expecting yourself to write perfect first drafts or to develop your best ideas before writing, you need to learn to trust the generative nature of composing.
 By being flexible and open minded, you will sometimes discover your most innovative ideas in progress, because language generates thought.
 In fact, what you learn as you write will sometimes contradict your preliminary hunches, so be prepared to revise accordingly.

 You also need to be flexible about how you compose documents.
 You need to be be aware that some documents will be more demanding than others.
 For example, a semester-long research paper or an international corporation's annual report would require a different amount of collaboration, research, and revision than a biography or a memoir.

 Sharing your writing with friends and classmates can help motivate you to get the work done and help you judge whether or not your writing successfully communicates your ideas.
 By collaborating early in the life of a document, you can help focus and enrich the work.